+On July 1, 2020, the Company entered into an investor relations agreement with Freeform Communications Inc. ("Freeform") with a duration of five months.
+Freeform is a full-service investor relations firm based in Vancouver, British Columbia, to provide investor and public relations services to the Company including coordinating external marketing campaigns, maintaining social media programs, arranging virtual road shows, dissemination and circulation of news releases, and assisting with private placement funding.

-Subsequent to the quarter, On July 3, 2020, the Company announced that it has retained Freeform Communications Inc. ("Freeform"), a full service investor relations firm based in Vancouver, British Columbia.
-Under the terms of the agreement, Freeform will receive \$4,000 per month over the 5-month term of the agreement.
-In addition, on July 21, 2020, the Company granted Freeform 200,000 incentive stock options exercisable for 2 years at a price of \$0.05 per share and vesting 25% each quarter over 12 months.
+The Company will pay Freeform a monthly fee of \$4,000 over the duration of the agreement.
+In addition, on July 21, 2020, the Company granted Freeform 200,000 incentive stock options exercisable for two years at an exercise price of \$0.05 per share.
+The Options will vest in stages over 12 months with 25% vesting each quarter.
+The consulting agreement is subject to TSX Venture Exchange acceptance